 Ferrovial was founded as a construction group focusing on railway infrastructure.
-Ferrovial later expanded its business into other activities and has been active internationally for over 40 years and has approximately 90,000 employees (approximately 72,000 of which are from the Services Business Division).
+Ferrovial later expanded its business into other activities and has been active internationally for over 40 years, and as of 30 June 2020, it had approximately 75,000 employees (approximately 57,000 of which were from the Services Business Division).